-- Digitally printed = Photo quality, full one to one
+- Digitally printed, on a digital commercial press. = Photo quality, full one to one

 variable capability on the press

-- Lamination over the print = Extreme durability and water resistant. - Composite cards have an overall much longer life span, and will last a lot longer then PVC cards
+- Lamination over the print = Extreme durability and water resistant. - Composite cards have an overall much longer life span, and will last a lot longer than PVC cards

 - Fast process = After proof approval, we can rush production

 turn time on most orders.